slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 Cultivate a relevant skill stack.
 Capitalism rewards things that are both rare and valuable.
 You make yourself rare by combining two or more “pretty goods” until no one else has your mix.

-- be aware of it, b) cultivate it consciously, and c) apply it in pursuit of a personal goal.
+- be aware of it, cultivate it consciously, and apply it in pursuit of a personal goal.

-> *1) use the career fuel (transportable skills) that you have: soft skills (e.g. persuasive communication: pitching and change somebody's opinion, emotional intelligence, ability to read the room, ability to build trust, ability to retain talent) and hard skills. write a pitch, are u persuasive, can you change somebody else opinion. making a 2 minute youtube, etc.<br>
+- use the career fuel (transportable skills) that you have: soft skills (e.g. persuasive communication: pitching and change somebody's opinion, emotional intelligence, ability to read the room, ability to build trust, ability to retain talent) and hard skills. write a pitch, are u persuasive, can you change somebody else opinion. making a 2 minute youtube, etc.
-2) find the people that were working for them. top leaders ask for help and give knowledge away. more open source.<br>
+- find the people that were working for them. top leaders ask for help and give knowledge away. more open source.
-3) take risks to boost your immune system.*
+- take risks to boost your immune system.*

 pivoting?
 - Pivoting isn’t easy, even if you know it’s right.